voorhoede/lean-web-kit/src/client/components/table-of-contents/readme.md

 # Table of contents

+## Features

+- Create a link for each section on a page.
-- Lists all sections on a page
+- Clicking on a link will scroll the page to the given section.
-- Links to each section
-- Has a scroll spy to indicate which section is currently visible on the user's screen
+- Has a build in scroll spy that highlights the current visible/active section.
-- Is sticky, so it's always visible
+- Is always visible and will scroll with the page.